nextmv-io/sdk/hoppity/README.md

+# Hoppity

-# Hopping About: A Tour of Data Store Modeling with Hop
+A tour of data store modeling with Hop.

 ```
 Christopher Robin goes